 Little North Attleboro League Organizational By-Laws

-The overall objectives in developing new bylaws was to create a framework for the organization which will allow the Board of Directors and members to dramatically reduce the amount of time spent in analyzing bylaw-related issues, and thus allow energies to be focused on more purely baseball-related issues.
-The objectives of the new bylaws are summarized as follows.
-All provisions, as they were developed, where measured against the following five questions:

-Is it SIMPLE to understand?

-Is it reasonably DEFENSIBLE?

-Does is create an environment of FAIRNESS and OPENESS?
-Does is diminish the likelihood of CONTROVERSY

-Does it create an environment which is FREE OF THE APPEARNCE OF CONFLICT?

-In all instances, each provision of the bylaws, when measured against these criteria, can be answered in the affirmative.

-Article 1:
+Article 1: NAME, AFFILIATIONS, and PARTICIPATION

+NAME

 The Little North Attleboro League (LNAL) shall endeavor to provide an opportunity for the youth of North Attleboro to participate in an organized, enjoyable, and educational baseball experience.

+AFFILIATIONS

+LNAL is an affiliate of the Babe Ruth League/Cal Ripken Baseball, with by-laws, playing rules and code of conduct all aligned with those of our governing body.

+PARTICIPATION

 Participation shall be limited to those who are legal town residents on the day in which a season commences.
-The LNAL may grant exceptions to this rule at its discretion.
+The LNAL Executive Board may grant exceptions to this rule at its discretion.

+Article 2: GOVERNANCE

-Article 2: The league shall be managed by a four-member Executive Committee of Officers.
-The Executive Committee shall consist of named officers including the President, Vice-President, Treasurer and Secretary.
+The league shall be managed by an Executive Board (Board) which consists of a five-member Executive Committee of Officers.
+The Board shall consist of named officers including the President, Vice-President, Treasurer, Secretary and Operations Director.

 The primary, but not only, responsibility of each Executive Committee position is listed below: